 Spanish composer and famed conductor, Pedro Halffter creates a new and divergent chamber dance-opera for two pianos and soprano, with a score graced by an open and universal character both in text and music.
 Through enigmatic lyrics, and the play between music and choreography, KLARA engages the audiences in a current reflection on the development of artificial intelligence, self-awareness, and humanity.

-Opera Hispánica, the premiere opera company in the United States focused on the classical vocal arts from the Hispanic perspective, in collaboration with National Sawdust, Divaria Productions, and the New York City Opera, presents the New York premiere of KLARA, in a new production directed and choreographed by acclaimed Broadway choreographer Richard Stafford, featuring soprano Ashley Galvani Bell, dancer Laura Henning, and Silvia Santinelli and Pedro Halffter himself at the pianos.
+Opera Hispánica, the premiere opera company in the United States focused on the classical vocal arts from the Hispanic perspective, in collaboration with National Sawdust, Divaria Productions, and the New York City Opera, presents the New York premiere of KLARA, in a new production directed and choreographed by acclaimed Broadway choreographer Richard Stafford, featuring soprano Ashley Galvani Bell, dancers Laura Henning, Amanda LaMotte, and Jordana Rosenberg, with Silvia Santinelli and Pedro Halffter himself at the pianos.

 This production is supported in part by Opera America: NYC Opera Grants for Small-Budget Companies, supported by the Howard Gilman Foundation, Acción Cultural Española (AC/E), and the Consulate General of Spain in New York.